Brazil's expulsion of protesters slammed on social media

 "Those who make political statements in the venues are requested not to.
 If they resist, they are kindly requested to leave," Mario Andrada told a news conference.
 "This is a venue for sports.
 They need to be focused on that."

-Andrada said the organising committee was informing the public at events that no political slogans would be tolerated.
+Andrada said the organizing committee was informing the public at events that no political slogans would be tolerated.

 Mark Adams, IOC director of communications, said incidents of this sort arose at every Olympics.